usaid-cs/yesterday-i-learned/linguistics.md

+- A [wild card](https://en.wiktionary.org/wiki/wild_card#English) can also be a person who is allowed to compete in a tournament despite not being qualified for inclusion.
+- [Most](https://en.wiktionary.org/wiki/most#Etymology_1) means "the comparatively largest number" if used as "_the_ most", or "more than half of" if not.
 - It is [almost always](http://www.learnersdictionary.com/qa/is-it-correct-to-say-on-the-list-or-in-the-list) correct to say "on the list" rather than "in the list".
 Notable exceptions are 1] if the word "included" is used, and 2] if you're talking python.
 - According to the constitution, Malay is the ["national language" of Singapore](https://en.wikipedia.org/wiki/Languages_of_Singapore).
 Its "official languages" are English, Malay, Chinese, and Tamil, not in that order.
 In RFC5646, Singapore has a local version of Chinese, but not Malay, English, or Tamil.
 - US English speakers believe that the symbol "!" is a [point](https://en.wikipedia.org/wiki/Exclamation_mark) rather than a mark.
 According to that page, the exclamation mark came from the latin word for joy ("io"), where the I moved above the O, and the O got smaller.